 - RISE.
 RISE stands for Research Intensive Senior Experience and is a pair of optional courses (BIOL-341 and BIOL-342).
 This is a selective course, requires a faculty mentor’s approval, and is a year-long commitment to research in a range of areas (see below).

 Concentrations of study

 Students interested in concentrating in a particular area of study may choose one of the following concentrations (students are not required to choose a concentration).
-A concentration requires selecting six of the upper division electives from one of the two lists.
+A concentration requires selecting 15 credits of upper division electives from the list approved for that concentration.

 Virtually every subdiscipline of Biology builds on expertise and perspective gained from studying another scientific discipline at a foundational level.
 Biology majors are therefore required to take additional science courses outside the Biology department to deepen their knowledge and to acquire a wider scope on Biology.

 - CHEM-001/009 and -002/010 General Chemistry with laboratory (10 credits total)